-If you are anything like me, flying on an airplane can make my skin crazy rebellious!
+If you are anything like me, flying on an airplane can make your skin crazy rebellious!
 Excessive dryness and dehydration, spontaneous breakouts, extra oiliness... it’s certainly not what I bargained for.

 Why does travel cause dry skin?

 The inside of an airplane is drier than the Arizona desert.
-The extremely low humidity of airplane cabins will cause dry skin to become severely dry and oily skin to become excessively oily.
+The extremely low humidity of airplane cabins will cause dry skin to become severely dry.
+It causes oily skin to become excessively oily.